geosolutions-it/scripts/performance_tests/WMTS/README.txt

 This folder contains :

 * **csv_generator_for_wmts_tests.py**: a script to generate a csv with random requests parameters.

+  The script runs with Python 3.x versions.

-  The script requires the 'csv' and 'lxml' python libraries.
+  The script requires the 'lxml' python library.
+You can use the requirements.txt file to install it directly from a comand prompt using the following comand line: pip install -r ./requirements.txt

   The script requires 6 inputs:

     * The minimum and the maximum bounds of the level.
 For example, 1 and 19 (See the XML GetCapabilities to figure out the level bounds of each layer).
     * The number of the requests that you want to perform (You can set also this number in the Loop Count in the jMeter test plan).
-    * The Layer Identifier, NOT the TITLE, written in quotes or in double quotes (e.g. 'Layer Identifier'), (See the XML GetCapabilities to figure out the difference between the tiltle and identifier).
+    * The Layer Identifier, NOT the TITLE (See the XML GetCapabilities to figure out the difference between the tiltle and identifier).
-    * The EPSG Id written in quotes or in double quotes (e.g. 'EPSG:4326').
+    * The EPSG Id (e.g. EPSG:4326).
     * The path of your workspace followed by the name of the CSV file that you want to generate.

        It generates a file: